boyvanamstel/blog.boyvanamstel.nl/source/about/index.markdown

 {% img /images/2011-croatia-woods-small.png 'Me in Croatia' 'Me in Croatia' %}
 </div>

 Most of my days are spent working on projects for the company I founded in 2011, called [Danger Cove](http://dangercove.com).
-We create apps that make our lives (and the lives of others, of course) easier.
+I make apps that make my live (and the lives of others, hopefully) easier.
 [Porthole](http://getporthole.com) for example, allows you to stream audio to multiple AirPlay speakers.
-We also tell other companies how to [manage their products](http://zeewaardig.com).

 I'm particularly interested in experimenting with new technology and making it accessible to a broader audiance.
 Usually through simple experiments.
-Check out [my GitHub page](http://github.org/boyvanamstel) or [the one we keep at Danger Cove](http://github.com/dangercove) for some of those.
+Check out [my GitHub page](http://github.org/boyvanamstel) or [the one I keep at Danger Cove](http://github.com/dangercove) for some of those.
 I also like to reflect on how people interact with technical innovations using websites like [Please Rob Me](http://www.pleaserobme.com/) and [ePenis](http://www.epenis.nl/).

 You can contact me for a pleasant conversation, public speaking or help with something you're working on.
 I like to talk about the following topics: